Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/zones.md

 These are unpacked only when a player gets close to the position of a placed location.
 Once unpacked, the GameObjects are saved like regular pieces.

 Only GameObjects with a `ZNetView.m_persistent = true` will be saved and instantiated on load after unpacking.

-Make sure that every Prefab in the Location is registered to the PrefabManager!

 Each Zone can contain only 1 location.
 This means that the number of slots is limited.
 Try to keep the total number of locations added low so everything has a chance to place.